distanceworkshops/online-course/pages/syllabus.md

 ---
 layout: page-fullwidth
-title: Syllabus
+title: Syllabus of the course
 permalink: /syllabus/
 header:
   image_fullwidth: header_unsplash_5.jpg
 ---

-# Course composition

-The course is composed of six section.
-Each icon below takes you to one of the sections; they build upon themselves, so it is best if you take them in order.
+The course is composed of six sections.
+Each icon below takes you to one of the sections; they build upon previous sections, so it is best if you take them in order.

 <div class="row">
     <div class="small-6 columns">